E. Jean Carroll was 'exactly' Donald Trump type, lawyer says in closing argument - ExBulletin

 Who would say fortunately? added the lawyer.
 Someone who thinks he’s a star.
 He thinks stars like him can get away with it.

-Carroll is suing Trump for assault and battery stemming from the alleged rape inside a locker room at Bergdorf Goodmans department store in the mid-1990s, and for defamation for claiming she committed a prank after presenting her allegations in 2019.
+Carroll is suing Trump for assault and battery stemming from the alleged rape in a Bergdorf Goodman department store locker room in the mid-1990s, and for defamation for claiming she committed a prank after coming forward with her allegations in 2019.

 Trump decided not to testify in the case and his attorneys did not call any witnesses, which Kaplan noted to the jury.
 Trump didn’t show up, she said, because he knows what he’s done.